hollyz1jderveld/hollyz1jderveld.github.io/index.md

 *This site can be dailed on the [Internet Phone Book](https://internetphonebook.net/#dial-a-site).
 Dial 20!*

+### Colophon

 Everything on this page is licensed under a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

-*leaving behind the darkness, I'm trying to wake up earlier in the morning, trying to somewhat watch the sun rise. shaking off the cobwebs, the frost keeps biting, a light blue feels most appropriate.*
+*at least in the netherlands, spring has certainly arrived. i enjoy sitting by the water whenever i can, to eat, to talk, to read. there are many beautiful things about spring, but none as beautiful as the sun. this page is yellow in its honour.*

-*as of 16 February, 2026, this website is two years, two months and thirteen days old.*
+*as of 1 March, 2026, this website is two years, two months and twenty-seven days old.*